 Hariji S. is our youngest support.
 He lives in India with his parents where his father works as a daily wage earner.
 Most of the people in his village are farmers who are hired out to work at other people’s fields.
 The thing Hariji likes most about our sponsorship is that he is able to join the World Vision program in his community and participate in the various organized games and learning.
 Hariji wants to become a police officer when he grows up.

-This year, we kick off our OCC collection drive on October and our Collection Sunday is November 12th.
+We kick off our OCC collection drive on October!